 Air and Climate

-Energy happens to be a nonrenewable source for power generation which is mainly used for home, workplace, and transportation, causing pollution.
+Energy happens to be a non-renewable source for power generation which is mainly used for home, workplace, and transportation, causing pollution.
 The need for energy conservation and the use of renewable fuels providing cost-effective and more sustainable alternatives are the need of the hour.

-Water is an important resource which we use for every daily activity like drinking, cooking, cleaning, washing, etc. It is the precious natural resource that is largely getting wasted.
+Water is an important resource which we use for every daily activity like drinking, cooking, cleaning, washing, etc. It is a precious natural resource that is largely getting wasted.
 To avoid the scarcity of Water both government and people must work together to assure that water is used judiciously and there is adequate water supply to meet future needs.

 Biodiversity plays a vital role in satisfying our need for different types of food, raw materials, fuel, etc. Over 4 billion years ago, the earth was crowded with a variety of species and every single species played a specialized role in maintaining ecological balance.
 As time passed, more than 80% of the species got extinct.
 Communities are involved in their preservation by supporting, managing, promoting, protecting and enhancing healthy wildlife by establishing areas like the zoo, sanctuaries, national parks, biosphere reserves, wildlife safaris, and sanctuaries.